-- 5. Determine final examining committee in consult with adviser.
+- 3. Submit your Graduate Planning & Audit System (GPAS), required by the Graduate School, and assign your preliminary examination committee at least one term prior to your preliminary examinations.
+Students are expected to file the GPAS after registering for their last semester of coursework. - 4.
+Once finished with the majority of program coursework, take preliminary examinations (written and oral).
+Full time students typically complete preliminary examinations later in their third year.
+The specific guidelines for preliminary exams are here. - 5.
+Determine final examining committee in consult with adviser.
 Ask faculty members if they are willing to serve on your final examining committee, and electronically assign committee. - 6.
-Work closely with adviser to prepare draft of thesis proposal and meet with final examining committee (reviewers only) to propose thesis. - 7.
-If applicable, file Human Subjects forms to Institutional Review Board (IRB) to request approval to conduct dissertation research.
+Work closely with your adviser to prepare a draft of your thesis proposal and meet with your final examining committee (reviewers only) to propose your thesis. - 7.
+If applicable, file a Human Subjects forms with the Institutional Review Board (IRB) to request approval to conduct dissertation research.
 Once IRB approval is received, begin data collection.
 Beginning data collection prior to IRB approval is not permitted, even in cases where the study is exempt from full review. - 8.
 Write your dissertation. - 9.
 Electronically request the Graduation Packet no later than the term before the final exam (defense). - 10.
 Schedule Final Oral Examination (defense) with adviser and committee.
-Once date is set, electronically schedule with Graduate School and notify KIN Graduate Program Coordinator. - 11.
+Once a date is set, electronically schedule with Graduate School and notify KIN Graduate Program Coordinator. - 11.
 Submit the Graduate Application for Degree (MyU.umn.edu > Academics > Degree Progress tab) no later than the first day of the month you intend to graduate. - 12.
 Submit completed thesis to readers/reviewers at least two weeks prior to your defense date. - 13.
 Submit Reviewer's Report form (in Graduation Packet) online at least two weeks prior to defense the Graduate School will then release your online access to the Final Exam Report form. - 14.
 Hold thesis Defense/Final Examination and submit Final Exam Report form online. - 15.
 Submit dissertation, and all supporting paperwork, to the Graduate School by the last business day of the anticipated month of graduation.